isomerpages/pmo-nccs/_public-consultation/Overview/(Closed on 20 Apr 2017) Public Consultation on Singapore's Climate Change Strategy And Carbon Tax.md

 policy and Singapore's climate change strategy to (i) enhance carbon efficiency in the industry, power, buildings, transport, household, waste and water sectors; and (ii) harness green growth opportunities.
-Below is a summary of the feedback and responses according to the themes highlighted.</p>
+Below is a summary of the feedback and responses according to the themes highlighted.
+Responses to more specific feedback and suggestions may be found in&nbsp;<a href="https://isomer-user-content.by.gov.sg/27/e8c46b36-8f19-4a7e-954b-9088843b2df7/annexa.pdf" class="focus-visible:bg-utility-highlight focus-visible:text-base-content-strong focus-visible:decoration-transparent focus-visible:shadow-focus-visible focus-visible:outline-0 focus-visible:transition-none focus-visible:hover:decoration-transparent outline-none outline-0" rel="noopener nofollow" target="_blank">Annex A</a>.</p>
 <p><strong>Carbon Tax Policy</strong>
 </p>
 <p>Several suggestions were received on the design of the tax policy, such